sgjava/opencv-chip/README.md

 ![Title](images/pedestrian-detect.png)

-Usually after you install a complex framework like OpenCV you want to start exploring (unless it is a dependency for another project).
-You have to optimize extensively on platforms with an incompatible VPU/GPU such as the Mali 400.
-The CHIP only has one CPU core, but you can do real time object detection using techniques I'll describe later on.
-The image above is a screenshot of a video frame that has been processed.
-Motion is bounded by green boxes and pedestrians by blue boxes.
 Below are examples of resolutions and frame rates based on detection type:

 Motion detection (MJPEG camera and XVID encoding)